tthorntone/AdNauseam-Wiki/Developer-FAQ.md

 In this case, we need to first determine whether we have a filter for this type of text-ad (these filters are in /src/js/adn/textads.js).
 If not, we may or may not want to add a filter, depending on how popular a site the text-ads are found on, so simply mark the ticket with this question.
 If we do, then we need to debug why it is not working correctly. (pending)

+#### How should I setup my browser profiles for developing?

+To prevent messing things up with your own profile,it is better to setup new browser profiles for developing usage.
+It is also useful to have AdNauseam and uBlock extensions installed in two separate profiles, so that your testing result won't be influenced by the cookies.

+Chrome
+1.Go to chrome://settings/
+2.People-->Add Person
+3.Choose a picture and give your new profile a name.
+Ex: AdNauseamDev 4.Click Add
+5.Now a new chrome window is opened with your new profile

+In the same way you can add another profile for uBlock.
+To switch among different profiles, right click on the right top corner.
+You will see a dropdown menu showing all the profiles you have created.

+Firefox
+(pending)